 Why It Matters.
 Even the best rules can have only limited effect if they are not enforced, and even the weakest rules can do some good if they are aggressively enforced.
 This enforcement action is therefore significant because it will at least send a signal to advisers that the SEC expects compliance with Reg BI as written.
 That message needs to be sent because the evidence so far—including data gathered by state securities regulators and FINRA, the brokerage industry’s self-regulatory body—indicates that when it comes to managing conflicts of interest, advisers have largely continued with business as usual in the two years since Reg BI was finalized.
 Thus, even with its flaws, Reg BI can perhaps begin to curb the conflicts of interest that have continued to contaminate investment advice and harm investors.

-We’ll track the case as it is litigated in federal court; the parties are currently in mediation.
+We’ll track the case as it is litigated in federal court.
 We’ll also be watching to see if the SEC follows up with additional enforcement actions under Reg BI to limit the harm that adviser conflicts of interest are having on countless everyday American investors.
-Finally, we’ll be looking for more guidance from the SEC that can put additional meat on the bones of Reg BI.
+For now, jury trial has been set to begin January 30, 2024.